godfreyp/Flutter-Reminders-App/README.md

 ReminderApp is a mobile application developed in Flutter that helps users to set reminders for various tasks.
 This app supports login and registration via a Python backend through a REST API.

+This is a demo project designed for a CS 361 at Oregon State University.
+It is not in a usable state without additional programs and access to a working Firestore DB instance.

+To see a demo of the program, please look this this video [here](https://youtu.be/elT2HcW3eBg) or below.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/elT2HcW3eBg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Installation

 1. Clone the repository to your local machine using `git clone https://github.com/godfreyp/Flutter-Reminders-App.git`